Frampton Forgets the Words

-Frampton Forgets the Words is the eighteenth studio album by English rock musician Peter Frampton (credited to the Peter Frampton Band).
+Frampton Forgets the Words is the eighteenth studio album by the English rock musician Peter Frampton (credited to the Peter Frampton Band).
 It was released by UMe on 23 April 2021.
 The album contains instrumental versions of some of Frampton's favourite songs by other artists.
 As a follow-up to his 2019 album of blues covers, All Blues, and farewell tour, and the 2020 publication of his autobiography, Do You Feel Like I Do?, the album continues Frampton's burst of work in response to being diagnosed with inclusion body myositis in 2014.

 Background and recording

 With Frampton Forgets the Words, Peter Frampton revisited the all-instrumental approach of his 2006 album Fingerprints.
 He undertook the project out of a continued will to work, aware of the gradual degenerative effects of inclusion body myositis (IBM) on his muscle capabilities.
 In the choice of material, the album reflects Frampton's early-career collaborators and friends (David Bowie, George Harrison), his enduring fondness for Motown (Stevie Wonder, Marvin Gaye), and his appreciation for more recent songs by artists such as Roxy Music, Lenny Kravitz, Alison Krauss and Radiohead.
 He has said that his guitar-based interpretations are tributes to these artists' recordings, rather than standard cover versions.

 Frampton and his band recorded the album in early 2019.
 It was part of an intensive period of recording that began in October 2018, following their tour with Steve Miller, which also produced All Blues, a second blues album, and "half a solo album".
 He and the band then performed his Finale Tour of the United States and Canada between May and October 2019.
 The COVID pandemic forced him to cancel the European leg of the farewell tour, scheduled for May 2020.
 He said that the pandemic has also interrupted their studio work, and he had then turned his attention to promoting his autobiography.

 Recording for Forgets the Words took place at Studio Phenix – Frampton's home studio in Nashville, Tennessee – and the album was produced by him and Chuck Ainlay.
 Frampton played all the lead parts on his signature 1954 Gibson Les Paul guitar.
 He recalls that recording the tributes to Harrison and Bowie was a sad experience, particularly Bowie's "Loving the Alien", since it was Frampton's spotlight moment on stage when he and Bowie toured together in the 1980s.
 When announcing the release in January 2021, he described Forgets the Words as "a collection of 10 of my favorite pieces of music".
 He has also said that he chose not to sing the songs because his guitar is his "better voice".